-As a result, since 2017 (baseline year), Eurazeo has reduced its Scope 1 and 2 emissions by 54% in absolute terms, close to its target of 55% and increased its electricity consumption from renewable sources from 9% to 97%, exceeding its annual target of 80%.
+Since 2017 (baseline year), Eurazeo has reduced its scope 1 and 2 emissions by 59% in absolute terms, reaching its target of 55%.
+Moreover, for the second year running, Eurazeo has maintained its electricity consumption from renewable sources above its 80% target (with 96% in 2023).